frenzi37i/STM32F104-ILI9341-TFT-DRIVER/README.md

   		external noise; with CS always low the tft is always listening to commands; if possible, better to use it.
 ________________________________________________________________________________________________
 ## Hardware setup
+### Clock setup
+- Setted to use external 72MHz oscillator

 ### SPI setup (for MOSI and CLK pins)
 - Mode: Transmit only master
 - Frame format: Motorola